mjczone/MJCZone.DapperMatic/README.md

 All methods are async and support an optional transaction (recommended), and cancellation token.

+### About `Schemas`

-The schema name is nullable on all methods, as many database providers don't support schemas (e.g., SQLite and MySql).
+The schema name parameter is nullable in all methods, as many database providers don't support schemas (e.g., SQLite and MySql).
 If a database supports schemas, and the schema name passed in is `null` or an empty string, then a default schema name is used for that database provider.

-The following default schemas apply:
+The following default schema names apply:

 - SqLite: "" (empty string)
 - MySql: "" (empty string)